 LIT EDITOR’S OPINION

 This opinion from the Supreme Court of Texas confirms the obligations of FEDERAL judge ethics.
 They are obligated per their judicial oath to report bad lawyers to the State Bar of Texas.
-It is mandatory as they [judges].
+It is mandatory as they are [judges].
 Secondly, as they are also generally LAWYERS as well this also demands reporting bad lawyers to the Bar.

 In the Fifth Circuit, they are a FEDERAL Appellate Court for Texas.
 They do not follow the FEDERAL judicial ethics and Canons as detailed in the Supreme Court of Texas Opinion.